In order to get honors conversion credit for this course, students who are in

 - How does the United States gain, or lose, from having a large current account deficit, and how does the US deficit also affect other countries?
-What can and/or should be done about it?
+What can and/or should be done about it, if anything?

 - Describe and explain a past international financial crisis (such as the crisis in Argentina in 2001, the 1997 Asian Crisis, the 1994 Mexican peso crisis, etc.)

 - What would be the pros and cons of having the NAFTA countries all adopt the US dollar as their currency?

 - How could and/or should countries have cooperated to deal with the recent (2008-9) slowdown in the world economy?

 - Explain the sources of the recent crisis in the Eurozone economies and discuss options for dealing with it.

 - Pick a paper topic, either one that you design yourself or one

 from the above list, making it more specific where necessary.
 Send me an e-mail telling me your topic and, if you